-All teachers are responsible for literacy in their classroom.
-In addition we have a Literacy team who lead this subject in school and also ensure we have the right resources and a consistent approach to teaching and learning.
+We have an English team who lead this subject in school and also ensure we have the right resources and a consistent approach to teaching and learning.
 As a team, we monitor the progress of English throughout the year and ensure that we are up-to-date on new practises and policies.